What is Lashon hara?

 —Talmud, Shabbat 31a

 Avoid talk that stems from the negative impulse within you.
 Seek the good and never defame another person, even if they are at fault.
 At the same time, speak openly with them with respect and candor.
 Lashon hara arises from a negative consciousness.
 That's the point.
 That's the thing to avoid.
 As Rebbe Nachman teaches us:Man's mind is his very essence.
 Wherever your thoughts are, that is where you are - all of you.

 This is why it is so important to avoid all evil thoughts, because otherwise that is where your place will be.

 You must force yourself to think good thoughts in order to be worthy of knowing God.
 Then your place will be with Him and you will be merged with Him.
 The greater your perception of God, the more fully merged with Him you will become, and then you will attain eternal life -- Likutey Moharan I, 21

-A conversion between Rebbe Ariel Nachman and Shlomo Phillips
+A conversion between Rebbe Ariel Nachman and Rabbi Shlomo Nachman

-For more information on lashon hara read the Rebbe's inspirational words which were said on Parshas Tazria-Metzora 5775: Click Here.
+For more information on lashon hara read the Rebbe's inspirational words which were said on Parashah Tazria-Metzora 5775: Click Here.

 Contact Rabbi Shlomo Nachman